HubTou/PyLists4C/DOC.md

 ```C
 extern void listPrint(LIST* pList);
 ```
-:warning: By default, STRUCTs printing is minimalist (we only print their address) but you can supply your own printing function with [listSetStructPrinter()](DOC.md#listsetstructprinter).
+:warning: By default, STRUCTs printing is minimalist but you can supply your own printing function with [listSetStructPrinter()](DOC.md#listsetstructprinter).

 Example use:
 ```C